 Feeling his mouth go dry, Genma stood frozen as Sasuke regarded him curiously.
 There was nothing about the Uchiha's demeanor that said he had malicious intent, but there was no getting around the fact that there was a terrifying air surrounding Sasuke all the time.

 "When did you start smoking, Sasuke?"
 Kakashi asked over his shoulder.

 Sasuke's eyes left Genma for just a moment while he spoke to Kakashi.
 "They're not mine.
 I was holding them for Inuzuka."

 Genma marveled as he studied Sasuke, he hadn't had that many opportunities in the last few years.
 The boy had grown from an attractive teenager into a gorgeous young man.
 Dark hair, angular features, smooth unblemished skin, tall and lean, but muscular.
 He was like a painting, a perfect sculpture.
 A mixture of danger and beauty and—oh God he was nineteen like Shikamaru and Shikamaru was too damn young and that meant that Sasuke was too damn young to be thinking he was pretty Genma what are you doing?

 "Uh…" Genma choked out, "that would be great, Sasuke-kun.
 After breakfast?"

 Sasuke studied him for another moment before he nodded.

 Genma remembered Sasuke's father, Fugaku, and how his eyes had penetrated right through you, just like Sasuke's were doing now.
 Genma shivered.
-It wasn't that he was frightened he was just… feeling a little cautious.
-The boy—man—standing before him had caused a lot of trouble and killed a lot of people and sealed away demon foxes and was capable of things Genma couldn't even begin to imagine.
+It wasn't that he was frightened he was just feeling a little cautious.
+The boy—man—standing before him had caused a lot of trouble and set in motion a lot of events that had killed a lot of people.
+He was also capable of things that Genma couldn't even begin to imagine.